matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 **Docker Compose**

 - Separate CLI that gets installed along with Docker.
-- Used to start up multiple Docker containers at the same time.
+- Used to start up **multiple Docker containers** at the same time.
-- Automates some of the long-winded arguments we were passing to 'docker run'.
+- Automates some long-winded arguments we were passing to **docker run**.

 ![Docker Compose](docker_img/docker-compose-file.png "Docker Compose")